1110sillabo/1110sillabo.github.io/_posts/2021-08-18-personalizing-the-stuff.md

 Starting a Jekyll blogs gives you a home, an about section and some posts.
 Most of the defaults are edited through the \_config.yml settings.
 Adding a post is a matter of markdown and [github docs contents](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-content-to-your-github-pages-site-using-jekyll) have all the info to get started and add some content (like these post).

+## Good news

+I've read that \_config.yml files are not reloaded automatically (rerunning the build is required).
+But it seems that pushing new stuff on git triggers the build.
+So that's it.

 # Editing the about

 [This page](https://www.section.io/engineering-education/build-a-jekyll-site/) helped me fixing the about.
 It's mainly about the markdown and \_config.yml files having the control rather then the .html files.